 The S&DJR Block Regulations introduced in 1886 were still in use in 1889, but thereafter unfortunately there is a gap in available material until 1905.
 By that time the bell codes had changed to more modern versions and the 'dial signals' appear no longer to form an integral part of block working, although they were still used for some purposes - even as late as 1914 the S&DJR WTT Appendix contained the following Regulation:-

 "3(f).
 Where Dial signals are used to indicate the direction in which a train requires to run, the direction from which a train is approaching or for any other purpose, they must, when used with the Is Line Clear? signal, be given immediately after that signal, and when used with the Train Entering Section signal, the Block Indicator, before being placed to Train On Line, must be placed in the normal position, and when the Dial signal has been given and correctly acknowledged, and the signal Signal correctly repeated (one beat of the Block Indicator to the Right) has been received, the Block Indicator must be placed to Train On Line".

 More specific information about the various types of block instruments used on the S&DJR is contained in the separate RailWest page on S&DJR double-line block working.

 This page, and the other associated RailWest pages, deals with S&DJR Block Working only until the complete closure of the S&DJR system to passenger traffic in 1966.
-Some sections of the line remained opened for freight traffic after that date for a few more years.
-It is not clear whether these were worked under "One Train Working" regulations, with or without some form of Train Staff, or simply "under signalman's control', although the limited available evidence would suggest that the latter method was used.
+After that date some sections of the line remained opened for freight traffic for a few more years.
+It is not clear whether these were worked under 'One Train Working' regulations (with or without some form of Train Staff) or simply 'under signalman's control', although the limited available evidence would suggest that the latter method was used.
 Additional information on any aspect or period of S&DJR block working is always welcome and should be sent to RailWest by e-mail please to the address at the end of this page.